vcheckzen/FamilyCloudSpeederInShell/README.md

 # FamilyCloudSpeederInShell

-This project has merged to [aiyijing/familycloudaccelerate](https://github.com/aiyijing/familycloudaccelerate)
+This project has merged to [aiyijing/familycloudaccelerate](https://github.com/aiyijing/familycloudaccelerate), but will update here first.

 ## Introduction